SamOdum/base-mern/README.md

 ## Client-side usage(PORT: 3000)

-Here is how to initialize and run the client aspect
+Here is how to initialize and run the client side

 ```terminal
 $ cd client   // go to client folder